- Normal precautions

 Safety and security

-The political situation in Azerbaijan is reasonably stable but there can be occasional outbreaks of social unrest.
+The political situation in Azerbaijan is stable.
 Demonstrations occasionally take place, mainly in Baku.
 Opposition rallies are usually heavily policed and there has been violence on occasions.
-Keep well away from any large gatherings.
+We advise in general that visitors avoid large gatherings.

 You should not attempt to enter or leave Azerbaijan via the land borders with Russia (i.e. Dagestan) as these are closed to foreign nationals.